DevBeatrizAranha/spider_design/README.md

 # Spider Design Project

 This project is a clone of Figma, developed to learn and enhance my skills in React.
 It leverages modern web development technologies such as Next.js, Tailwind CSS, Liveblocks, and Docker.
-Additionally, it includes features for collaboration and contribution.
+Additionally, it includes features for live collaboration and contribution.

 ## Technologies Used